horker/psnotebook/README.md

 By right-clicking on the cell index or enter Ctrl+Q in the code editor, the context menu will open.

-Several commands to operate command line cells are available in the context menu.
+Commands to insert, delete and move command line cells are available in the context menu.

 ## Helper cmdlets